LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 If you have a mod that changes map layout, you may be interested in the Skippable config setting.
 It will allow you to skip the event if you or an NPC gets stuck.

+The discussion after the Shane lesson includes dialog for <a href="https://www.nexusmods.com/stardewvalley/mods/9999">Sterling from Always Raining in the Valley (ARV)</a>, if you have ARV installed.

 A note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
 Use ITAV and SVE together at your own risk.